 - Infection of the surgical site (wound)

 - Surgical emphysema

 - Injury to your bowel

 - Developing a lump at the site of the original hernia

 - Continued discomfort or pain in your groin

-- Damage to the blood supply of your testicle
+- For men, damage to the blood supply of your testicle

 How soon will I recover?